g-h-c/pct/README.md

 ```

 system() will invoke extractheaders in this case, generating the appropiate stdafx.h.
 The first two loops will generate the necessary arguments that the tool needs.

+It may also be easier to generate Visual Studio project files with qmake and then tell extractheaders to parse them: https://cppisland.wordpress.com/2015/11/15/cross-platform-development-with-c/

 **Compilation**